kylegraeme/storytime/README.md

 One fateful night he came across the same vile possums that killed his precious parrot.
 They stared deeply into eachother's eyes and thought, "Wait!".
 - Let's hunt a sad panda ..!
+So the possum and Ramon went to Rob and Rocco's to seek revenge.